 Noah is an emergency doctor and long time climber.
 Being a “big guy”, he has ample experience with split tips.
 He suggest using “Precision Clippers” over sanding.

 2. Noah reckons that a wet environment is not always the best.
-He suggest putting on Desitin or Pentene cream which is baby diaper ointment and has a high percentage of zinc oxide which helps with healing.
+He suggest putting on Desitin or Pentene cream which is the baby diaper ointment that I use, and has a high percentage of zinc oxide which helps with healing.
 Put a Band-Aid on for four hours and then let it air dry for about four hours.
+Alternate between the two every four hours.

 3. Taping is recommend on the third day, but after that you should be good to go with a little sanding to even out the edges.
 You can always continue on with step 3 of Peters method- the thumb nail test.
 Noah says that though his method is anal, splits usually heal in two days this way with an effective strength of the heal.